 What is Technology Readiness Level?
-Technology Readiness Level is a method of estimating the technology maturity.
-In short, it is called the TRL which also resembles the same.
+Technology Readiness Level is a method of estimating technology maturity.
+In short, it is called the TRL, which also resembles the same.
 TRLs are based on a scale from 1 to 9.
-Once a technology has level 9 in the TRL scale, it means that technology is the most matured one.
-Naturally, the maturation of the technology considered to be low as the TRL scale value is small.
-Technology Readiness Level was created by NASA in the 70s to provide a uniform assessing measure to different types of technology.
+Once a technology has level 9 on the TRL scale, it means that technology is the most mature one.
+Naturally, the maturation of the technology is considered to be low as the TRL scale value is small.
+Technology Readiness Level was created by NASA in the 70s to provide a uniform assessment measure for different types of technology.

 Technology Readiness Levels by NASA

-There are different definitions for the Technology Readiness Levels.
-However, all of them aims the same meaning but in different ways.
-One of the most reputed and widely used definitions of the TRL are from the National Aeronautics and Space Administration (NASA).
-We listed them below alongside the description to each level to let you know deeply about it.
+There are different definitions for Technology Readiness Levels.
+However, all of them aim for the same meaning but in different ways.
+One of the most reputed and widely used definitions of the TRL is from the National Aeronautics and Space Administration (NASA).
+We listed them below alongside the description of each level to let you know deeply about it.
 So, here goes the Technology Readiness Levels.

 Technology Readiness Level | Description of the TRL |